smitmartijn/networkinsight-cookbook/manuscript/ch-10-automation.md

 #### Example

-There is an API endpoint called aggregation (_/api/ni/search/aggregation_), which can be used to fetch sums or averages of a specified metric.
+There is an API endpoint called aggregation (see below), which can be used to fetch sums or averages of a specified metric.
 In this case, we'll be using the aggregation endpoint to retrieve the sum of flows coming and going to a specific IP address.
 To understand what's going on in that script, here's the API call:

 {format: json}
 ```